CollinHeist/CropTop/README.md

 - three devices
 - team name has been decided
 - we can have a prototype device
+- From what I can tell, the device is organized somewhat like this
+- I've uploaded all these schematics online

 ## Tuesday, September 11th

+Thinking back to the team meeting, it seems the order of priotiries are:
+Project goals, in order of importance
+1. Reduce production time
+1. Improve reliability
+1. Improve ease of use
+1. Reduce unit cost
+1. Improve device aesthetics

-I have been thinking a lot about the GUI display, I posted on reddit
+I have been thinking a lot about the GUI display, I posted on reddit.

+put reddit post with > in here

 ## Wednesday, September 12th
 The reddit post has blown up, the full post can be found here, but the take aways are.

 I attened a workshop today on git, and have decided to port everything to github, for version control.

-Ryan and I also picked up the prototype device and I started to pick it apart
+Ryan and I also picked up the prototype device and I started to pick it apart.
+Here is a picture of the current prototype.

+I plan to do a more thorough breakdown of the device in the coming days, also looking through the